- Know the benefits of cardiovascular exercise.

 It is important to know that changes in resistance can vary in intensity and variability, but they can also alter the movement mechanics and compromise the body.

 Intense exercise needs to be followed by good rest and recovery to allow for positive adaptations and avoid overtraining.

 Tapering is a good way to allow recovery before big events.

 Measures of Cardiorespiratory Fitness

-The overall health of someone’s cardiorespiratory system is critical for the ability to engage in physical activity and exercise and this may be assessed through spirometry.
+The overall health of someone’s cardiorespiratory system is critical for engaging in physical activity and exercise, which may be assessed through spirometry.

 A spirometer is a tool for measuring the volume of air taken in and expired by the lungs.